macsteps/macsteps.github.io/_posts/2016-05-05-local-docker-compose-config.md

 COPY . $APP_HOME
 ```

 Using alpine-rails, the image is 867 MB.
 Using ruby:2.2, the image was 893 MB.
-Not a huge difference, except for larger teams, where having almost 1 GB files flying back and forth stops up network connections.
+Not a huge difference, except perhaps for larger teams, where having almost 1 GB files flying back and forth exhausts network resources.
 I also tried putting rvm on debian:jessie (to avoid using Ruby 2.1, which probably wouldn't have matter in my case, but I persisted), which was still much larger than both ruby and alpine-rails.

 I then created a ```nginx``` directory at Rails root.
 In this directory I put an nginx.conf file: